 Growth engines are mobilized by expert marketing, business development and sales operations resources.
 Where growth hacking takes a 'fly-by-the-seat-of-the-pants' approach, growth engines include a properly setup sales CRM, an integrated sales operations application, communications systems and tools, and structured KPI reports to measure, compare and fine-tune the effectiveness of target market engagement processes and assets.
 Growth hacking, by contrast, reactively considers process and systems, making it much more difficult to consistently and accurately measure the effectiveness of the efforts, and does not set a strong foundation for growth at scale.

 Growth engines just make more sense, especially in launching a startup on the road to growth.

 Before growth can happen, there are several steps a startup must take:

 - Be prepared.
-The best preparation is intentional, structured, and focused, not a mish-mash of cobbled together experiments.
+The best preparation is intentional, structured, and focused, not a mashup of experiments.

 - Know intimately the target audience, their businesses, their pains and their successes, as well as where they’re going.

 - Have all messaging, branding, and digital assets complete, approved, and ready for ‘prime time’.
 There’s simply no excuse to put out less than the best impression at all times.

 - Set up the sales CRM and business development workflow system before addressing the market.
 Have all materials and resources ready, and be prepared to answer every question the prospect may ask - before they ask it.